winton/typectl/README.md

 const ab = all({ a, b })
 ```

-The factory creates a function that retains type safety on arguments and return values for the functions it executes:
+The resulting function retains type safety on arguments and return values for the functions it executes:

 ```typescript
 const out = await ab({